futoin/specs/draft/ftn16_cid_tool.md

     * .tune - {}, type-specific configuration options (extandable)
         * .minMemory - minimal memory per instance
         * .connMemory - memory per one connection
+        * .internal = false - if true, then resource is not exposed
         * .scalable = true - if false then it's not allowed to start more than one instance globally
         * .reloadable = false - if true then reload WITHOUT INTERRUPTION is supported
         * .multiCore = true - if true then single instance can span multiple CPU cores